-These days, outdoor apps do it all—from identifying the surrounding peaks to ensuring you’re still on-route.
+These days, outdoor apps do it all—from identifying the surrounding peaks to ensuring you’re still on route.
 Keep in mind that cold affects your phone’s battery so if you plan to use apps, bring a small battery pack.
 Here’s our list of the Ten Best Outdoor Apps for 2019.

 Will you be in avalanche terrain?
 Pack the right safety gear.